Socorro, Texas: Points of interest

+The Rio Vista Bracero Reception Center was designated a National Historic Landmark on December 11, 2023.
+First created as an orphanage and poor farm in 1915, it became a processing center for the Bracero Program in 1950 which brought Mexicans to the United States as guest agricultural workers.

 Bulldog Championship Park includes a splash park, an amphitheater, walking trails, and a pond.

 Socorro Mission is a Franciscan mission built around 1840 to serve the Native American population in the area.
 The white adobe mission is a registered Texas historic landmark and one of three missions on the historic Mission Trail.
 In the mission stands a $300,000 replica of the Pieta.
 It is one of only 112 authorized replicas of the Pieta, finished by artist Michelangelo in 1499, which can be found in St. Peter's Basilica, Vatican City.

 Socorro Entertainment Center is a Native American entertainment and concert venue.
 Past and upcoming concerts include national acts such as Counting Crows, Gipsy Kings, KC and the Sunshine Band, BB King, Everclear, Soul Asylum, and Toad the Wet Sprocket.

-The city of Socorro was ranked the 22nd-most exciting city in Texas by Movoto in 2014.